StarBuck: Personal life

 Michael Majalahti was married to a Romanian girl, Diana (born April 27, 1987).
 She has worked for FCF as his valet, under the name of Miss D, between February 2013 and February 2014.
 Majalahti proposed to Diana in the wrestling ring in Lohja, Finland on January 4, 2013.
 Their engagement made headlines in the Romanian media.

 The couple divorced in May 2020 and do not have any children together.

+At the moment Michael Majalahti is engaged to Susanna Sihlman and the couple will have their big wedding on the 9th of September 2023, in Finland.